-Jitsi Meet is a free and open source video conferencing service solution that is packed with various premium features, such as superior sound quality, excellent encryption and privacy, and universal multi-platform availability.
-With the help of Jitsi Meet, you can easily setup a stunning video conferencing service of your own.
+Jitsi Meet is a free and open-source video conferencing service solution packed with various premium features, such as superior sound quality, high-grade encryption and privacy, and universal multi-platform availability.
+With the help of Jitsi Meet, you can easily set up a stunning video conferencing service of your own.

-For a machine with 2GB of memory, it's recommended to setup a 2GB (2048M) swap partition in order to improve system performance.
+For a machine with 2GB of memory, it's recommended to set up a 2GB (2048M) swap partition to improve system performance.

 sudo dd if=/dev/zero of=/swapfile count=2048 bs=1M sudo chmod 600 /swapfile sudo mkswap /swapfile sudo swapon /swapfile echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab free -m

-Note: If you are using a different server size, the size of the swap partition may vary.
+Note: If you are using a different server size, the swap partition size may vary.

-You need to properly setup a hostname and an FQDN for the machine before you can enable HTTPS security by deploying a Let's Encrypt HTTPS certificate.
+You need to correctly set up a hostname and an FQDN for the machine before you can enable HTTPS security by deploying a Let's Encrypt HTTPS certificate.

 jitsimeet, and an FQDN,